qteatime/kate/_sources/user/manual/security/philosophy.rst.txt

 much better.

 But gaming on a computer is less than ideal.
-You start by browing the catalog of games and choosing the ones you like, as usual, but now, rather than rushing to play it, you're forced to ask yourself a lot of questions:
+You start by browing the catalog of games and choosing the ones you like, as usual.
+Except that now, rather than rushing to play it, you're forced to ask yourself a lot of questions:

 * Does this run on my OS?